6 Different Ways to See Glow Worms in New Zealand

 - Lake District Adventure

 After a lakeshore picnic, kayak along Lake McLaren to one of its hidden streams lined with glow worms.
-Check out 10 Free and Cheap Things to do in Tauranga and Mt Maunganui for more activities in the area.
+Check out 10 Free and Cheap Things to Do in Tauranga and Mt Maunganui for more activities in the area.

-Glow worm Tubing & Caving Tours
+Glow Worm Tubing and Caving Tours

 Mix the enchantment of seeing a galaxy of glow worms in the cave ceilings with a thrilling caving adventure tour.
 Abseil, climb and float on rubber tubes through the caves networks of New Zealand while spotting hundreds of blue shining lights of the glow worms.
 The locations for glow worm caving tours are as follows: